 It can feel overwhelming to know where to start with intentionally being more inclusive in your business.
 You may recognize that it’s important and the right thing to do, but you could also feel that you don’t have the time, expertise, or capacity needed to make meaningful improvements.

 As a web manager learning about digital accessibility, I’ve certainly felt like, “If I can’t be aware of and fix everything, will I open myself up to criticism by starting to make an effort?”
 Or, “I can influence accessibility on the website I manage, but what about the business’s other online/offline touchpoints, how can I ensure they’re inclusive?”

 It’s been a case of putting my ego/fear of falling short aside and controlling what I can control.
-As explored in our recent post, What is an accessibility statement? a written commitment to your users is a strong place to start.
+A written commitment to your users is a strong place to start.
 It can help you to build trust, prioritize improvements and provide accountability.

 What you need to know first

 As with any plan or strategy, you need to know where you’re starting from.
 You could completely outsource this and have a digital accessibility audit.
 These typically cover automated (using tools) and manual (with people) testing.